 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
-Have a Pennsylvania State Police criminal history record check prior to the date of hire.
-If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.

-Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

-- 7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+Have criminal history clearances per 35 P.S.
+10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 7.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 8.
 Comply with Department standards related to provider qualifications.